Domain Setup · Yogi's VPS

 Checklist: Change nameservers at your registrar

-- Log in to your domain registrar and locate the "Nameservers" or "DNS" section for your domain.
+- Log in to your registrar and locate the Nameservers or DNS section.

-- Switch from "Default" or "Registry" nameservers to "Custom nameservers".
+- Switch from default nameservers to custom nameservers.

-- Enter the nameserver values provided in your Yogi's VPS welcome email.
+- Enter the nameserver values provided in your Yogi's VPS onboarding email.

 - Save changes and confirm there are no validation errors.